bcbrian/code-quests-100/content/posts/2018-10-16/index.md

 ```html
   hello world
 ```

-> We write html the way you see it for read ability.
-The white space does not matter.
-We could have written it like this `<div>hello world</div>`

 We refer to `<div>` as a div element, pronounced as read, not d-i-v.
 Now lets see it in action.